alemalvarez/auto-scheduler/README.md

 ## 1. Scraper 🕵️‍♂️
 ⚠️ **Important: The included chromium engine ONLY runs on ARM MacOS (Apple silicon chips).
 If your system is different, you can find the appropiate version in [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/) ⚠️** <br>
 The scraper is a Python-based module that retrieves class schedule data from the CSUS webpage.
-It utilizes selenium and BeautifulSoup to navigate the website, render dynamic content, and parse the HTML structure.
+It utilizes [Selenium](https://www.selenium.dev/documentation/webdriver/) and [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to navigate the website, render dynamic content, and parse the HTML structure.

 The scraper performs the following tasks:
 - Retrieves the rendered HTML content of the class schedule page.